 - a.
-Prior to the contract award, OBD shall timely review the M/WBE Compliance Proposal, including the scope of work and the letters of intent from M/WBEs.
-OBD may request clarification in writing of items listed in the M/WBE Compliance Proposal, provided such clarification shall not lead to a decreased listed M/WBE participation. - b.
-If OBD determines that the M/WBE Compliance Proposal demonstrates that the Contract Specific Goals indicated in the bid specifications have been achieved or Good Faith Efforts have been made, OBD shall recommend that the Contractor's bid be deemed responsive and propose award during the evaluation process to Facilities and Department of Procurement. - c.
-If the M/WBE Compliance Proposal fails to meet the Contract Specific Goals indicated in the bid specifications, OBD will review its Good Faith Efforts to do so.
-If OBD determines that a Contractor did not make sufficient Good Faith Efforts, OBD shall communicate its finding to Facilities and Department of Procurement and propose that the Contractor's bid be deemed to be non-responsive.
-A Contractor may protest this determination by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation.
+Prior to contract award, OBD shall timely review the M/WBE Program Compliance Proposal, including the scope of work and the letters of intent from M/WBEs.
+OBD may request clarification in writing of items listed in the M/WBE Program Compliance Proposal, provided such clarification shall not lead to a reduction of listed M/WBE participation. - b.
+If OBD determines that the M/WBE Program Compliance Proposal demonstrates that the Contract Specific Goals indicated in the bid/proposal specifications have been achieved or Good Faith Efforts made, OBD shall recommend that the vendor's or supplier's bid/proposal be deemed responsive during the evaluation process to the Department of Procurement. - c.
+If the M/WBE Program Compliance Proposal fails to meet the Contract Specific Goals indicated in the bid/proposal specifications, OBD will review its Good Faith Efforts to do so.
+If OBD determines that a vendor/supplier did not make sufficient Good Faith Efforts, OBD shall communicate its finding to the Department of Procurement and propose that the vendor's/supplier's bid/proposal be deemed to be non-responsive.
+A vendor/supplier may protest this determination by filing a written appeal in accordance with the Appeals Process within fourteen (14) business days of receipt of OBD's determination, stating the grounds for such appeal and including all relevant information and documentation.